kubearmor/KubeArmor/contribution/testing_guide.md

         When you are developing KubeArmor with MicroK8s, you can choose this option.

-        First, you compile KubeArmor.
+        Compile KubeArmor.

         ```text
         $ cd KubeArmor/KubeArmor
         (KubeArmor) $ make clean && make
         ```

-        Next, you need to make sure that KubeArmor's CRDs are deployed and 'kubectl proxy' is running.
+        Make sure that KubeArmor's CRDs are deployed and 'kubectl proxy' is running.

         ```text
         $ cd KubeArmor/deployments/CRD